pangjc/pytorch_medical_image_analysis/README.md

 ## 2D Segmentation

-The goal for this part is to train a train a UNET structure model that segment atrium of a heart.
+The goal for this part is to train a 2D UNET model that segment atrium of a heart.
 The input is the image and the output is an image with the same size indicating the object.

 ![Screenshot 2023-03-17 at 5 22 53 PM](https://user-images.githubusercontent.com/6441064/226056148-06a63040-1c0f-47fe-99ed-4a8ded410a4c.png)

 ## 3D Segmentation

+Instead of performing segmentation for each 2D slice as above, the goal for this part is to train a 3D UNET model to segment atrium of a heart for the same 3D MR dataset as in the Section above.